owainlewis/frequency/README.md

 Terminology reference.

+### Project

+A project is typically a software project that lives in version control and contains a kcd.yml file.

 ### Job

 The smallest unit of execution in KCD.
 A stage is the execution of some commands inside a base image.